 - Choose the Windows Update tab and click Check for updates to make sure you have the latest Windows Updates.

-- Sign in the Microsoft Store.
+- Sign in to the Microsoft Store.

 - Click your user account and choose Settings.